 A CPL campaign generally takes the form of an ad taking a user to a landing page where some sort of action collects their details for the advertiser.
 This can be in the form of a free sample or trial of a product (if they enter an email address), encouraging signing up to a service for free, or even just asking for their contact details to find out more later.

 CPL campaigns used to often ask for email addresses in the actual ad itself, however, this is much rarer now as people are more suspicious of advertising.

 Note: CPL can also occasionally mean Cost Per Land.
 Cost Per Land is basically the same as Cost Per Click – it just means that publishers only get paid when a user fully loads up the landing page after clicking on an ad, as opposed to just having to click on it (there can be some discrepancy between these two figures due to loading times).

-This is difficult to quantity as it depends what the lead is for.
-High value leads for high value sales will be worth a lot, but that doesn’t mean the CPL rate will be high as the conversion rate might be low.
+This is difficult to quantify as it depends on what the lead is for.
+High value leads for high-value sales will be worth a lot, but that doesn’t mean the CPL rate will be high as the conversion rate might be low.

 It also depends on who wants who is booking the campaign – if it’s the company who is going to use the lead then a reasonable amount might be paid.
 If it’s a lead generation company, then they will need to sell the leads on, so will pay as little as possible.

 Find out more